LaurelFH/bamazon/README.md

 ----
 Thank you for downloading this easy-to-use application

-## Getting Started with Bamazon
+## Getting Started with Bamazon ver.
+1.0
 ----

 Bamazon is an application that allows you to quickly place simple orders from your Node.JS terminal.
-Built using the tools MySQL, Node.JS and several npms and Javascript, Bamazon is a great way to quickly place small orders for individual items.
-We embrace the concept of spontaneity, once the item's inventory is gone, it is gone for good (this month).
+Built using the tools MySQL, Node.JS and several npms and Javascript, Bamazon is a great way to place small orders for individual items.
+We embrace the concept of spontaneity, once the item's inventory is gone it is gone for good (this month).
+We are currently running our "Comiket Special"-- be among the first 100 customers to email us with the name of the anime based on the clues hidden in our productlist.csv and receive a free Bamazon sticker!

 There are only a few simple steps to prepare to set-up Bamazon.

 ----